beyondcode/expose/docs/server/server-configuration.md

 # Server Configuration

-Within the Expose admin interface, you can configure how you want your specific expose server to behave.
+Within the Expose admin interface you can configure how you want your specific expose server to behave.

 Here are the available settings: